Summary

 Editor notes

-• The charity was established in 1655 by merchants in the City of London who were sons of clergymen who wanted to support widows and orphans of clergy.
+• The charity was established in 1655 by merchants in the City of London and the sons of clergymen, who wanted to support widows and orphans of clergy.

-• The charity received a Royal Charter from King Charles II in 1678.
+• The charity received a Royal Charter from King Charles II in 1678, and welcomed the royal patronage of King Charles III in 2024.

 • Clergy Support Trust is an independent charity and hence cannot speak on behalf of the Church of England or any other church of the Anglican Communion.